-About the Eastern Moors
+About the Eastern and Burbage Moors

 With 5700 archaeological sites recorded across the Eastern Moors, including medieval guide stoops, industrial millstones and WW2 mortar scars on the rocks, the site is of significant historical interest.